Skip to product information

 Check first: Test with a known-good charger and cable before opening the iPod.

 Most likely cause: The 6G comes in thin 80GB/120GB 10.5mm cases and thick 160GB 13.5mm cases.
-Battery, hard drive, backplate, and headphone jack assembly are not interchangeable between thin and thick.
+Hard drives, backplates, and headphone-jack assemblies are depth-specific; batteries follow the depth rule too, except the custom thin 3000mAh pack, which is owner-approved for thick 160GB flash-storage builds (R034).

 Look elsewhere when: Check charger/cable behavior, dock connector condition, storage startup clues, and board damage when the symptom is not isolated to battery performance.